 Rule Preparation for Building Permission Procedure

 The building application should be examined within least possible time.
 Thus rules of application procedure shall be set and open to the public.
 Citizen charter can include this.
-Items shall include but not be limited to;
+Items shall include but not be limited to:

 Necessary documents, drawings, and information of application